dortania/dortania.github.io/_posts/2020-10-13-bigsur-new.md

 * The Secure Boot and standard kernel are now one(ie. no more dedicated Immutable Kernel)
 * Symbols are no longer required

 The last point is the most important part, as this is what we use for kext injection in OpenCore.
 Currently Apple has left symbols in place seemingly for debugging purposes however this is a bit worrying as Apple could outright remove symbols in later versions of macOS.
-But for macOS 11, Big Sur's cycle, we'll be good on that end
+But for macOS 11, Big Sur's cycle, we'll be good on that end however we'll be keeping an eye on macOS 12.

 ## New Kernel Requirements